 This protected land is comprised of 12,334 acres and 9.6 miles of trails, winding their way through different ecosystems, including 4.5 miles on cliffs over the Bay of Fundy.

-Happily, there are no fees whatsoever – it’s free to park, to hike, and to camp.
-There are five campsites, which are first come, first served.
+Happily, there are no fees whatsoever – it’s free to park, hike, and camp.
+There are five campsites, which are first-come, first-served.
 All of the campsites are in beautiful locations.

 My personal favorite is campsite number two (4.7 miles from the trailhead), because it has both sunrise and sunset views, as it’s elevated and closest to the sea cliffs.
 (The campsites are not numbered, so you’ll have to count as you hike.
 The first one you reach if hiking the Coastal Trail – versus the Inland Trail – is campsite number five.
 Campsite one is on the western boundary of the park, Fairy Head, at the end of the coastal portion of the trail.)

 Plan for the hike to take three to four hours each way, depending on the amount of time you take for photography and exploring the rocky beaches and grand vistas.